bmullan91/evt-listener/README.md

 ##PS

 Check out [evt-emitter](https://www.npmjs.org/package/evt-emitter) which adds a __createListener__ factory method on the EventEmitter prototype.
-This allows you to create instance's of EventListener without having to pass an event emitter.
+This allows you to create instances of EventListener without having to pass an emitter.